DenimCity/PROJECT3/README.md

 DELIVERABLES
 --
-1. Being able to create and connect RESTful routes.
+1. Created and established RESTfull routes.
-2. Grasping the concept of passing and setting
+2. Grasped the concept of passing and setting state.
+3.